karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntryRealPathByOperation.md

 ================

-private [TemporaryVirtualFileSystem::getEntryRealPathByOperation](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntryRealPathByOperation.md)(string $contextId, array $operation) : string
+private [TemporaryVirtualFileSystem::getEntryRealPathByOperation](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntryRealPathByOperation.md)(string $contextId, array $operation, ?array $options = []) : string

 Returns the realpath of the file associated with the given operation entry.

-Throws an exception if the operation doesn't have a file associated with it (i.e. delete operation).
+Throws an exception if the operation doesn't have a file associated with it (i.e. remove operation).